Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Introduction

-Typically, storing the entire stream and computing the exact value of $f$ is computationally prohibitive or even impossible.
-Hence, the goal is to design a streaming algorithm with low space complexity and $\emph{update time}$ (the time complexity of processing a single update from the stream), and whose output approximates $f$, where what constitutes a good approximation depends on the concrete function $f$.
+In many streaming scenarios, computing the exact value of $f$ is computationally prohibitive or even impossible.
+Hence, the goal is to design a streaming algorithm whose output approximates $f$ (often with high probability).
+As usual, it should have low space complexity, update time, and query time, see Remark \ref{remark_1.1}.

 The $\emph{sliding-window}$ model, introduced by Datar, Gionis, Indyk and Motwani \cite{StreamStatistics}, has become a popular model for processing (infinite) data streams, where older data items should be ignored, as they are considered obsolete.
-In this model, the goal is to compute a function $f$ on a suffix of the stream $W$, referred to as the $\emph{active window}$.
-Items in $W$ are called $\emph{active}$, and older items from the stream are called $\emph{expired}$.
+In this model, the goal is to compute a function $f$ on a suffix of the stream, referred to as the $\emph{active window}$ $W$.
 Throughout, the size $w$ of the active window $W$ is assumed to be known (to the algorithm) in advance.
 At a point in time $t$, we denote the active window by $W_{t}=\left\langle \sigma_{t-w+1},\ldots,\sigma_{t}\right\rangle $, or $W$ for short when $t$ is clear from the context.
 The goal is to approximate $f\left(W_{t}\right)$, and possibly provide a corresponding object, e.g., a feasible matching in a graph when the stream is a sequence of edges and $f$ is the maximum-matching size.
+For a randomized algorithm, we require that a single query at any time $t$ succeeds with probability at least $1-\delt$.

-Datar et al. \cite{StreamStatistics} noted that in the sliding-window model there is a lower bound of $\Omega\left(w\right)$ if deletions are allowed, even for relatively simple tasks like approximating (within a factor of $2$) the number of distinct items in a stream.
+Datar et al. \cite{StreamStatistics} noted that in the sliding-window model there is a lower bound of $\Omega\left(w\right)$ if deletions are allowed, even for relatively simple tasks like approximating (within factor $2$) the number of distinct items in a stream.
 Therefore, we assume throughout that the stream $\S$ has only insertions, and no deletions.